dandepan303/blog/content/post/hardmodding-switch/index.md

 ![The Picofly Core parts.](picofly-core.png)

 You can find this modchip on AliExpress by searching Picofly Core, for about $11-$12.
 I personally got the modchip in a flash sale, only costing me $1, making it $2.12 after taxes and shipping!
-Flash sales are pretty common, so I recco
+Flash sales are pretty common, so I reccomend trying to find the modchip on multiple devices before buying.

 > Photos by [Me, Dean Hiran](https://github.com/dandepan303)